hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/subscriptions/3-create-subscription.md

 metaDescription: "Integrate React Apollo useSubscription hook to watch for changes in realtime data.
 We use GraphQL subscriptions as an example to get live data in the React app"
 ---

-let's create a ReScript module for online users subscription query
+Let's create a ReScript module for online users subscription query

 ```reason
 module OnlineUsersSubscription = %graphql(`